Activists say pro-Syrian government journalist released

-BEIRUT (AP) - Syrian activists and family members of a pro-government journalist say he’s been released after being detained and held incommunicado for eight months.
+BEIRUT (AP) - A Syrian pro-government journalist has been released nearly eight months after he was detained by security agents and held incommunicado, activists and family members said Saturday.

-The brother of Wissam al-Teer thanked Syria’s President Bashar Assad in a Facebook post Saturday for the release, in apparent reference to a presidential amnesty.
+The brother of Wissam al-Teer thanked Syria’s President Bashar Assad for the release in a Facebook post, in an apparent reference to a presidential amnesty.
+Other journalists and media groups also reported al-Teer’s release, suggesting Assad was behind it.

-The Syrian government, embroiled in a civil war for eight years, is intolerant of criticism and its prisons are brimming with detainees, many of them held incommunicado for years.
-But it is rare for a pro-government journalist to be detained.
+The Syrian government, embroiled in a civil war for eight years, is intolerant of criticism and its prisons are brimming with detainees, most of them considered opponents and many of them held for years.

+But it is rare for the government to detain one of its supporters.

+A new U.N. resolution passed in June, the first of its kind, addressing the issue of those missing in conflicts brought the fate of Syria’s missing to the fore.

+Families of the missing and detainees complain that the fate of their relatives has been ignored in talks to find a resolution for the Syrian conflict, now entering its ninth year.
+U.N.
+Security Council member states say the Syrian government has not provided a list of those detained, where they are held, or allowed access to detention sites.

+Syrian authorities had not commented on al-Teer’s disappearance.
+His family said it first learned of al-Teer’s arrest through social media, despite recent official pleas that holding detainees incommunicado will be stopped.

-Al-Teer manages the popular Damascus Now page on Facebook, which reports news from government-held areas.
-Activists had reported that security agents arrested al-Teer and another journalist in a raid in December, but there was no official comment.
+Activists first reported al-Teer’s arrest, saying he and another journalist were detained in a raid in December.
 The colleague was later released.

+Al-Teer’s detention compelled his family to issue a rare public appeal to authorities for information about their son.

+“As if he disappeared, even though we are certain he is with security agencies,” his brother Mohamed Ismail said in an interview aired on a local Facebook page nearly a month after he was detained.
+“If Wissam has erred, he should get what he deserves.
+But at least we have the right to know his fate.
+To see him.”

 Sign up for Daily Newsletters